 About

-After relocating to Northern Virginia, Amanda worked for the National Park Service and the Smithsonian Museum of African American History and Culture in Washington, D.C.
-She was also Director of the Lee-Fendall House Museum and most recently Sr. Manager of Public Programs and Interpretation at Woodlawn & Pope-Leighey House, sites of the National Trust for Historic Preservation located in Alexandria, Virginia.
+After relocating to Northern Virginia, Amanda worked for the National Park Service and the Smithsonian Museum of African American History & Culture in Washington, D.C.
+She was also Director of the Lee-Fendall House Museum and Sr. Manager of Public Programs & Interpretation at Woodlawn & Pope-Leighey House in Alexandria, Virginia.

 In 2018, Amanda was recognized by the National Trust for Historic Preservation on their list of 40 Under 40: People Saving Places for her significant impact on historic preservation and her contributions to the public's understanding of why places matter.